filipsnastins/consumer-driven-contract-testing-with-pact/README.md

 ## What is Contract Testing

-One of the most useful properties of microservices is the ability develop, test and deploy services independently.
+One of the most useful properties of microservices is the ability to develop, test, and deploy services independently from other development teams in the organization.
 It gives us the possibility to independently scale teams and reduce dependencies between them, ultimately increasing the agility of the whole organization.
 To facilitate loose coupling between microservices and team autonomy, contracts are established between microservices and team boundaries.

 A contract establishes a clear shared understanding of how different microservices will communicate with each other.
 A contract includes both the _syntactic_ and _semantic_ expectations of the communication.
 Syntax is the expected message schema and data types.
 Semantics is the meaning of the message, e.g. valid combinations of provided values, and the resulting behavior.

-Microservices create value only when they interact with other microservices in the system, therefore they must communicate with each other.
+Microservices create value only when they interact with other microservices in the system, so they must communicate with each other.
-That's the puzzle: we want to reap the benefits of independent deployability, but we must make sure that the services are compatible with each other, i.e. there're no breaking changes in the contracts.
+That's the puzzle: we want to reap the benefits of independent deployability, but we also must make sure that the services are compatible with each other, i.e. there are no breaking changes in the contracts.

-The most widely used technique for testing compatibility is integrated end-to-end testing.
+The most widely used approach for testing compatibility is integrated end-to-end testing.
-With this approach, before releasing a single microservice to production environment, all microservices are deployed to a shared testing environment, and a suite of end-to-end tests is ran against them.
+With this approach, before releasing a single microservice to the production environment, all microservices are deployed to a shared testing environment, and a suite of end-to-end tests is run against them.
-The promise of integrated end-to-end tests is to discover all incompatible changes between the system components, and verify that the system works as a whole.
+The promise of integrated end-to-end tests is to discover all incompatible changes between the system components and verify that the system works as a whole.
-To summarize, to ensure that a single microservice is compatible with the whole system, it must be deployed and tested together with all other microservices on a testing environment.
+To summarize, to ensure that a single microservice is compatible with the whole system, it must be deployed and tested together with all other microservices in a testing environment.
-This contradicts with the goal of microservice independent deployability, because you can't deploy a service until it's tested with all other services together at the same time.
+This contradicts the microservice goal of independent deployability because you can't deploy a service until it's tested with all other services together at the same time.

 The end-to-end testing approach is useful, but in the microservice-based system it has some